mozilla/remote-settings/docs/adr/adr_007_broadast_debounce.md

 - Requires distributed file locking.
 - Risk of race conditions.

-### Option 6 - Sticky session
+### Option 6 - Kubertnetes Leader Election

+Since version 1.33, Kubernetes has built-in [leader election](https://kubernetes.io/docs/concepts/cluster-administration/coordinated-leader-election/) support.

-Route all broadcast endpoint traffic to a single pod and rely on its microcache.
+We could leverage this mechanism to elect a single leader pod, and route all broadcast endpoint traffic to a single pod and rely on its microcache.

 - **Complexity**: Low.
 This is a simple solution that does not require any additional infrastructure.
-- **Cost of implementation**: Low.
-Adding a specific label to the first pod, and configuring the Ingress to send requests to the broadcast endpoint to that pod is straightforward.
+- **Cost of implementation**: Mid.
+Requires to dive in Kubernetes leader election configuration and implementation.
 - **Cost of operation**: Low.
 This does not introduce any additional cost.
 - **Scalability**: High.
 However it creates an implicit singleton, which becomes a single point of failure.

+Concerns:
+- While our shared cluster is on version 1.33, leader election is not enabled by default and would require the feature activation.

 ### Option 7 - CDN caching